Days out with the kids in Herefordshire

 There are some really great museums in Herefordshire – and some of them are quite unusual!
 Hereford Museum and Art Gallery is situated in the centre of Hereford, near the Cathedral.
 There is also The Black and White House Museum in the centre of High Town.
 Another museum worth a visit near the city centre is The Waterworks Museum with its great outdoor Heritage Water Park, offering children some hands on water fun where they can try out different pumps – visitors of all ages are encouraged to have some fun moving the water around the park!
 The museum is full of working steam engines and amazing water-moving devices.
 The museum is also home to the only permanent exhibition to World War 2 in Hereford.

 This may not immediately spring to mind when planning days out with the kids in Herefordshire, but you will be pleasantly surprised.
 Situated in the heart of the city, overlooking the River Wye, there is plenty to explore and discover at the Cathedral.
 All ages are welcome.
 Rich in history and treasures, it is home to the fascinating 700 year old Mappa Mundi and The Chained Library (housed in their own exhibition wing).
 As you enter the Cathedral, call in at the Welcome Desk for some free fun trails the whole family can get involved in.
+You can also download the free app for children Rapscallion’s Revenge for some interactive fun.
 There are also family-friendly events held in school holidays, all of them are great value.
 Add these to your calendar when planning your school holidays and days out with the kids in Hereford city centre.

 Nestled at the foot of the Malvern Hills in Herefordshire lies award winning visitor attraction Eastnor Castle.
 This beautiful historic house is full of fine art, artefacts and medieval armour, with its own deer park, lake, arboretum and beautiful grounds.
 There is the Knights Maze, Junior Obstacle Course, Adventure Playground and more for the children.
 Events are held throughout the school holidays.
 Refreshments are on offer at The Castle Tea Room.
 There are loads of places in the grounds for families to enjoy their own picnics.
 Dogs on leads in outdoor spaces are welcome.
 Access: The Castle entrance has 14 steps, and a wheelchair stair climber is available, but visitors must be able to transfer to use this.
 The grounds and park do have accessible pathways, and are well worth a visit in their own right.